U54Bioinformatics/03A_scRNA_Archetype_Mutitasklearning_Analysis/README.md

 Step 3: Extract principal components.
 Try using 5-10 PCs for the analysis.

 Step 4: Determine the number of archetypes.
-Fit varying number of polytopes and check proportion of variance expplained in the scree plots.
+Fit varying number of polytopes and check proportion of variance explained in the scree plots.

 Step 5: Fit the polytope for the optimum number of archtype.
 This will also return archetype scores for each cell.